karanpratapsingh/learn-go/README.md

 ## Embedding and composition

-As we discussed earlier, Go doesn't necessarily support inheritance, but we can do something similar with embedding
+As we discussed earlier, Go doesn't necessarily support inheritance, but we can do something similar with embedding.

 ```go
 type Person struct {